qxxxb/ctf/2021/def_con_finals/README.md

 ## Saturday

-- Woke up at 8:00 AM to get ready for the CTF.
+- Woke up at 8:00 AM again to get ready for the CTF.
 Meme credit goes to Ammar:

 ![imgs/m.jpg](imgs/m.jpg)